-This is an article I recently wrote that is only tangentially related to Reinventing Organizations, but I thought some of you might enjoy it.
+This is an article I recently wrote that is related only tangentially to Reinventing Organizations, but that some of you might enjoy nevertheless.

 In the West, a grand experiment has been unfolding over the last one hundred years.
 For thousands of years, humans had been deeply embedded within a broader net of community life — fitted within the spheres of family, social class, faith, and work.
 But then we shed community and embraced the nuclear family as the container for our lives.
 We believed this small, isolated structure would allow us to create the lives we really wanted, unencumbered by the demands of extended families, meddling neighbors, and social pressures to conform.